chazmcgrill/js-library/README.md

-# js-library
+# Javascript Library
-Personal Javascript Library for Websites
+Contains a toolbox of useful functions for websites